T-NOVA/PXaaS-mAPI/README.md

 This step is needed in order for the middleware API to send remote commands to the VNF
 ```
 ssh-keygen -t rsa
-add the public key under ./ssh/authorized_keys on the VNF
-add the private key on the VNFD
 ```
+and then:
+- add the public key under ./ssh/authorized_keys on the VNF
+- add the private key on the VNFD

 ### Create a folder on the VNF
 In this folder the middleware API will copy the configuration files
 ```
-# on the VNF
 mkdir /home/vagrant/container
 ```
 ### Create VNFD.json